luftaquila/fsk-energymeter/README.md

 * Records HV bus voltage and current, LV voltage and ambient (CPU) temperature
 * 100 Hz data sampling rate
-* Easy data extraction via USB Mass Storage interface
+* Mounted as USB Mass Storage to PC when extracting records
-* Provides record timing data with internal real-time clock
+* Records with real world time using internal RTC
 * Data visualizer tool available on both web and desktop applications

 ## Specifications